Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 Medicines are sometimes prescribed for conditions not listed in the patient information leaflet.
 Do not take Tekturna HCT for a condition for which it was not prescribed.
 Do not give Tekturna HCT to other people, even if they have the same condition or symptoms you have.
 It may harm them.

 This leaflet summarizes the most important information about Tekturna HCT.
-If you have questions about Tekturna HCT talk with your doctor.
+If you have questions about Tekturna HCT talk with your doctor or pharmacist.
 You can ask your doctor or pharmacist for information that is written for healthcare professionals.

 What are the ingredients in Tekturna HCT?

-Inactive ingredients: Colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, iron oxide colorants, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, talc, titanium dioxide, and wheat starch.
+Active ingredients: aliskiren hemifumarate and hydrochlorothiazide Inactive ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, iron oxide colorants, lactose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, talc, titanium dioxide, and wheat starch.

 (aliskiren and hydrochlorothiazide)